Norberto-Perez1/Examining-traffic-inside-a-network/README.md

 ![Resource group](https://github.com/user-attachments/assets/b6b52e77-d044-4d9a-ae2c-5d709f8ae9fd)

 <p>
 Start by creating a resource group inside of the Azure portal.
 To do this simply search for "Resource group" in the search bar at the top of the screen and once you have clicked on it, go over to "create" and click on that too.
 Set a name and Location and click on "Review + create" then click on "Create".
-The names used for resources in this lab are not obligatory but are created to be easy to read and to match their respective resource acourdingly.
+The resource names used in this lab are optional but are chosen for clarity and to correspond to their respective components.
 </p>
 <br />